Cycling 500 miles for 500 miles

 20 adventurous cyclists are undertaking a once-in-a-lifetime cycle down the shore of Lake Malawi in September 2018 to raise funds for 500 miles.
 Led by Charlie and Samantha, the joint managers of our Mzuzu centre, the group will cycle a 250-mile route through the “warm heart of Africa”.

-Thank you very much Millar, Iain, Ian, Ronnie, Robin, Rob, Jeremy, Julian, Keith, Aileen, Robin, Lindsay, Lorna, Julie, Ruth, Kitty, Anthony, Polly, David and Nicholas.
+Thank you very much Millar, Iain, Ian, Ronnie, Robin, Rob, Jeremy, Julian, Keith, Aileen, Robin, Lindsay, Lorna, Wendy, Ruth, Kitty, Anthony, Polly, David and Nicholas.

 What we do